-Of many things that expect a mother after birth, you have heard before: stretch marks, pelvic floor weakness or baby blues.
-But waking up one morning, and pillows covered by a layer of hair, scares many young mothers.
+Of many things that expect a mother after birth, you have heard before: stretch marks, pelvic floor weakness, or baby blues.
+But waking up one morning, and pillows covered with a layer of hair scare many young mothers.
 The reason is the falling estrogen level.

 During pregnancy, estrogens are increasingly formed.
 These ensure that more hair than usual is kept in the growth phase, namely about 95% instead of 85-90%.